Tuesday, September 16, 2025

 “For who has stood in the counsel of the Lord and has perceived and heard His Word?
 Who has marked His Word and heard it?”
 Jeremiah 23:18

 In Exodus 33:11, “The Lord spoke to Moses face to face as a man speaks to his friend.”
+In John 15:15, Jesus told His disciples, “I have called you friends.”
+Jesus entrusts Himself to friends.
+Those who love Him!
+Those who aim to be His witnesses!

 “Behold, a whirlwind of the Lord has gone forth in fury—a violent whirlwind!
 It will fall violently on the head of the wicked.”
 Jeremiah 23:19

 Proverbs 1:25, 27-28 says, “Because you disdained all My counsel, and would have none of My rebuke, when your terror comes like a storm, and your destruction comes like a whirlwind, when distress and anguish come upon you.
-Then they will call on Me, but I will not answer; they will seek Me diligently, but they will not find Me.”
+Then they will call on Me, but I will not answer.
+They will seek Me diligently, but they will not find Me.”

 Proverbs 10:25 says, “When the whirlwind passes, the wicked is no more, but the righteous has an everlasting foundation.”